adapt-it/adaptit/docs/Readme.txt

 ---------------------------------------------------------------------
 Localization:
 ---------------------------------------------------------------------
-Version 4 of Adapt It (Adapt It WX) introduces a flexible interface and localization mechanism making it possible for the user to select any interface language of choice from a list.
+Version 4 of Adapt It (Adapt It WX) introduced a flexible interface and localization mechanism making it possible for the user to select any interface language of choice from a list.
 Choosing an interface language other than English can be done when Adapt It is first run,